 How to Make a Flank Steak Marinade

-- Add all marinade ingredients to a blender and blend until smooth.
+- Make carne asada marinade - Add all marinade ingredients to a blender and blend until smooth.
+Reserve half to use as a finishing sauce if desired.

-- Place the flank steak in a zip-top bag with half of the marinade.
-Seal and marinate at room temperature for 1 hour, or refrigerate for up to overnight.
+- Marinate steak - Place the steak in a zip-top bag with half of the marinade.
+Seal and marinate at room temperature for 1 hour, or refrigerate for up to 6 hours.

-- Preheat your grill to high and clean the grates well.
+- Preheat your grill - Set to high and clean the grates well.
 Oil the grates to prevent sticking.
-Grill the steak for about 11 minutes total, turning once-keep the first side on longer to develop nice grill marks.
+Grill the steak for 11-12 minutes total.

-- Remove the steak from the grill and let it rest for 10 minutes before slicing to allow the juices to redistribute.
+- Rest the steak - Remove the carne asada from the grill and let it rest for 10 minutes before slicing to allow the juices to redistribute.

-After allowing the flank steak to stand for a few minutes to reabsorb juices, slice thinly across the grain to maximize tenderness.
-Slicing across the grain is critical.
+- Slice the steak - Slice thinly across the grain to maximize tenderness.
 Use a sharp chef's knife or a sharp slicing knife.

 Serving Suggestions